 What is testicular torsion?

-Testicular torsion happens when the spermatic cord becomes twisted.
+Testicular torsion happens when testicles rotate and the spermatic cord becomes twisted.
 The spermatic cord supports the testes in the scrotum.
 When the cord twists, the blood supply to the testicle is cut off.
 If it’s not treated quickly, the testicle can die and will have to be removed.
-Or it can become so damaged it won’t work right anymore.
+Or it can become so damaged it won’t work properly anymore.

-Testicular torsion can happen to males of any age.
+Testicular torsion can happen at any age.
 However, it’s most common in newborns, teenagers, and older men.

 Symptoms of testicular torsion

 - Sudden, severe pain in the testicles or scrotum.
 This pain may occur after trauma to the testicle.

 - One testicle may seem swollen.
 It might look like it’s higher in the scrotum than the other testicle.

 - Nausea, vomiting, dizziness, or blood in the semen.

 Some males have changes in their anatomy that make them more prone to this condition.
 It can also happen after heavy exercise or after an injury causes swelling in the area.
 However, sometimes the cause isn’t known.

 Testicular torsion is an emergency.
 You or your child should see your doctor as soon as possible.
 The doctor will do a physical exam and order tests such as a urine test or ultrasound scan of the scrotum.
 Be sure to tell your doctor when the pain started.
 Also explain how it feels.